 Creating a Mini Nursery in your Bedroom

 Babies typically live in their parents’ room for several months once they come home, so why not create a space where baby can feed, sleep, and bond with you right in your bedroom?
 Plus, if you don’t have room for a separate nursery in your house, your bedroom corner may be the answer!
+Follow these steps, add a bassinet, sidecar, or a mini crib wherever it fits for you, and go!

 You can make a little library for baby now, and then use these shelves to display artwork or photographs later!
 Adding floating shelves to a room increases storage without making a space feel cramped.
 We got a pack of 3 since it was more cost-effective, but only put two up on the wall.